geeetansh/xena-designer/README.md

 - **OpenAI API**: Powers the AI image generation with the `gpt-image-1` model
 - Custom edge functions for handling image processing and optimization

+### Payments
+- **Stripe**: Secure payment processing for credit purchases
+- Credits-based system for usage tracking and monetization

 ### Deployment
 - **Netlify**: Static hosting and continuous deployment
 - **Vite**: Fast and modern frontend build tool and development server